The New Enterprise Allowance Scheme (‘NEA’) is a government initiative to help unemployed people to:

 Is the New Enterprise Allowance Taxable?

-What to Include in Your New Enterprise Allowance Business Plan
+What to Include in Your NEA Business Plan

 Your assigned mentor will provide you with guidance on preparing your business plan.
 But as a minimum you should make sure you include: